Skip to main content

 EU funding for Roma integration

-For the 2014-2020 period, Ireland will be allocated a total of €1 billion from the European Social Fund (ESF) and European Regional Development Fund (ERDF) funds.
-At least 51.7% of this amount will be spent on the ESF with at least 20% of that going towards the promotion of social inclusion and combating poverty.
+For the 2021-2027 period, Ireland will be allocated a total of just over €900 million from the European Social Fund Plus (ESF+) and European Regional Development Fund (ERDF).
+At least 56% of this amount will be spent on the ESF+ with at least 25% of that going towards the promotion of active inclusion and social integration.
 The latter amount could also be used for Roma-related measures.
+In addition, at least 3% of the ESF+ amount will be spent on support for the most deprived.

 Contacts

-ESF managing authority
+ESF+ managing authority

 List of relevant ERDF managing authorities